java-SG/home_theater/README.md

 # home_theater
-<--- SHORT INTRO & DISCLAIMER --->
+<--- SHORT INTRO & DISCLAIMER ---><br>
-This project will encompass a build for setting up a Home theater web app, the eventual goal is to make it able to run completely offline (Detaching from IMDB Database sourced data).
+This project will encompass a build for setting up a Home theater web app, the eventual goal is to make it able to run completely offline (Detaching from IMDB Database sourced data).<br>
-Under no circumstances will this project be used for public release, let alone any form of monetized purposes.
+Under no circumstances will this project be used for public release, let alone any form of monetized purposes.<br>
-It is purely for educational purposes and to work out my own creative skills on building web applications.
+It is purely for educational purposes and to work out my own creative skills on building web applications.<br>

 <--- FEATURES --->
 [ ] Login with UUID backend validation with persisted frontend storage (session & local)